bjornarprytz/discovery/readme.md

 - QoL
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End
+  - Highlight the quest words more

 - Verify that cloud saves work on steam

-- Achievements:
-  - No Place Like Home
-  - Visit all chapters
-    - Alice, Peter, Oz

 ## 1.1 roadmap (October Update)

 - New ambience
   - Group into themed ambiance
-- OnNewQuest
-  - Highlight the quest words more?

 ### Nice to have